-If you are in the market for a 3.5 EcoBoost your budget and mileage will no doubt be two important factors to consider.
+If you are in the market for a 3.5 EcoBoost, your budget and mileage will be two very important factors to consider.
 So what if you find a decent deal on a 3.5 EcoBoost but the mileage seems a bit high?
-Is the 3.5 EcoBoost a reliable high mileage engine and how reliable are they once its seen north of 125 000 miles?
+Is the 3.5 EcoBoost a reliable high mileage engine and how reliable are they once it sees north of 125 000 miles?

 How many miles can you put on a 3.5 EcoBoost?
 A factory standard 3.5 EcoBoost engine can give you up to 250 000 miles (402 000 km), and more If the vehicle has been well looked after with regularly scheduled maintenance and no major modifications.